 7. Get a Press Release Written to Improve Your Google Maps Ranking

 Press releases can provide high quality backlinks for your business.
 There are services that will do this for you relatively inexpensively, like this one.
-Aside from the benefits of the backlink, it is quite impressive to your customers for your business to have links from news stations.
+Aside from the benefits of the backlink, it is quite impressive to your customers for your business to have links from news outlets.

 8. Guest Post Outreach